sageexplorer/CI-Kubernetes-Microservices/README.md

 * To perform rolling update, change the version in deployment to a newer version, like v3m or change the container image.

-* To perfrom a rollout, following command was issued, and the site got restored to the previous version. kubectl rollout undo deployment/{DEPLOYMENT NAME}
+* To perfrom a rollout, following command was issued, and the site got restored to the previous version. kubectl rollout undo deployment/ngnix

 kubernetes Cluster